How to Add a New Simulated Device#

 Architectural Best Practices#

-When implementing your device, keep these key architectural patterns in mind to make your code highly reusable across different platforms and easy to test:
+When implementing your device, keep these key architectural patterns in mind to make your code compile-time safe, highly reusable across different platforms, and easy to test:

 1. Abstract Hardware Interactions:

-• Build your core device class so it doesn’t depend on specific RTOS or platform libraries.
+• Build your core device class so it doesn’t depend on specific RTOS or platform-specific libraries.

 • Abstract hardware-specific actions (like toggling LED pins or playing sound) behind pure virtual delegate interfaces.
 This allows contributors to reuse your exact device behavior on their specific target boards.